TheLogic301/agar.bio-2019-bots/README.md

 - change botAmount to how many you like , default = 10

+- change botName to whatever name you want the bots to spawn with ''

 - go to that server you just put spawn in

 - node server.js